gowriekaran/cineplex-movie-ticket-tracker-bot/README.md

-# Cineplex Canada Movie Ticket Tracker Bot
+# Python Cineplex Canada Movie Ticket Tracker Bot
 Purpose: This software is used to track the availability of specific movie tickets.

 Disclaimer: This software is not a scalper bot.
 There are no purchasing abilities within this software.
 It's only purpose is notify the end-user via sound notification that the movie ticket(s) they are interested in are now on sale, and right after that, it shuts down automatically.